mcfwalker/qwkshot/docs/TECHNICAL_DESIGN.md

 *(Note: Using `state` parameter for `redirectTo` is a common pattern)*

 ### 3.7.
 Security Implementation Details
-- Rely on Supabase Auth's secure HTTPOnly cookies for session management.
+- Rely on Supabase Auth's secure HTTPOnly cookies for session management
-- Ensure CSRF protection is handled (often default in Next.js/Supabase setup).
+- Ensure CORS protection with proper headers
-- Validate and sanitize user inputs on server-side (API routes, Server Actions).
+- Validate and sanitize user inputs on server-side (API routes, Server Actions)
-- Implement Rate Limiting on sensitive API endpoints (e.g., sign-in attempts).
+- Implement Rate Limiting on sensitive API endpoints
+- Use RPC functions with `security definer` for sensitive operations
-- Perform environment variable validation on startup.
+- Perform environment variable validation on startup
+- Verify model ownership in database functions

 *(See also: [Authentication Feature Documentation](./features/auth/README.md), [Storage Security Documentation](./features/storage/README.md))*